Jeiwan/uniswapv3-book/src/milestone_3/liquidity-calculation.md

 ## Implementing Liquidity Calculation for Token Y

-Similarly, we'll use the other formula from [Liquidity Amount Calculation](https://uniswapv3book.com/docs/milestone_1/calculating-liquidity/#liquidity-amount-calculation) to find $L$ when amount of $y$ and price range is known:
+Similarly, we'll use the other formula from [Liquidity Amount Calculation](https://uniswapv3book.com/docs/milestone_1/calculating-liquidity/#liquidity-amount-calculation) to find $L$ when the amount of $y$ and the price range is known:

 $$\Delta y = \Delta\sqrt{P} L$$
 $$L = \frac{\Delta y}{\sqrt{P_u}-\sqrt{P_l}}$$